privoit/emr-hail/readme.md

 ## Deployment Guide
-_Note:  You will require elevated IAM privileges in AWS, ideally AdministratorAccess, to follow these steps_
+_Note:  You will require elevated IAM privileges in AWS, ideally AdministratorAccess, to complete this process_

 To deploy Hail on EMR, follow these steps: